 If you want to see Edward Waters College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 95 to Jacksonville, or book a flight to the nearest airport, Jacksonville International.

 You can also take a virtual campus tour to get a sense of what Edward Waters College and Jacksonville are like without leaving home.

 First-Year Applications are Due

-The deadline for Fall first-year applications to Edward Waters College is unknown.
+The deadline for Fall first-year applications to Edward Waters College is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs